StephenDataStax/dsbank-coreandsearch/README.md

   * Search indexes are maintained with every insert, update, and delete operation.
   * Text/Fuzzy search, Faceting, Geospatial, Type ahead

+# Dataset used for the exmaple

+The dataset used for this example is simulated credit card tansaction data.
+The columns are credit card number, tansaction time, amount, items, location, merchant, notes, status, tag, transaction ID, and user ID.

 Dataset: https://drive.google.com/a/datastax.com/file/d/0B56saSJLWZYETnBvQUoxWi1OZ0k/view?usp=sharing
+** note this needs to move so people can access outside of DSE G Drive **

 `CREATE KEYSPACE dsbank WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 3};`